 - They use HTTP/2 servers (checks yours here)

-- In Siteground you can activate Cloudflare in one click via the cPanel (view demo)
+- In Siteground you can activate Cloudflare in one click via the cPanel (short for control panel) (view demo)

 - Support for WordPress is amazing (tickets usually answered in <10 min)